sgreenlee11/EXOAzureFunction/README.md

 ![ImportCertificate.png](Documentation/ImportCertificate.png)

+The public key for the certificate can be downloaded as a .cer file to be used in an Azure AD App Registration.
+The complete steps for configuring the Service Principal can be found here: https://docs.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps

 # Azure Function App Configuration

 Several configuration items must be added to your Azure Function configuration to ensure the function will have access to required information.
 The following items need to be added: